kirkins/Cyber-Crime-Micro-Course/attacks/mitm.md

 ### IP Spoofing

+Attacker creates IP packets which have a false source IP address in order to impersonate another server.
+Can be used as part of a MiTM attack by sending false packets to both parties and forwarding on the responses.
+This gives the impression to both parties that they're talking to each other when in actuality they are talking to the attacker.

 ### DNS Spoofing (DNS Cache Poisoining)

-An attack that involves corrupting a Domain Name Server so that website names can be associated with an incorrect IP address, thus allowing for phishing attacks.
+An attack that involves corrupting a Domain Name Server so that website names can be associated with an incorrect IP address, thus allowing for MiTM attacks or phising.

 ### SSL Hijacking

 ### SSL Stripping